Authentic Lessons for 21st Century Learning

 • Earthworms (3 per group)

-Students should set up the earthworm chambers similar to the one below if they are using a lamp:
+Guide students in setting up the earthworm chambers, similar to the one below if they are using a lamp:

-One chamber should be blocked from the light and the other side should allow for exposure to light.
+One side of the chamber should be blocked from the light and the other side should allow for exposure to light.

-• After students have prepared the earthworm chamber, they can place two earthworms on the midline of the container (or where the dark side of the chamber meets the light side).
+• After students have prepared the earthworm chamber, ask them to place two earthworms on the midline of the container (or where the dark side of the chamber meets the light side).

-• Allow the earthworms to rest for 10 minutes and have students examine the chamber and document any movement or non-movement the earthworms made.
+• Allow the earthworms to rest for 10 minutes and have students examine the chamber and document any movement or non-movement the earthworms make.

-• Write down observations and tally the worms' behavior.
+• Ask students to write down their observations and tally the worms' behavior.

 • Earthworm chamber (shoebox or plastic container with lid)